-Similar for the 1m Intermediate Float rope, one requires 1.5m total rope to add the knot on the mainline.
-It is very useful to be able to attach and untie each Intermediate float of the mainline when working on the boat in rough conditions.
+Similar for the 1m Intermediate Float rope, one requires 1.5m total rope to add the www.balticbluegrowth.eu knot on the mainline.
+It is very useful to be able to attach and until each Intermediate float of the mainline when working on the boat in rough conditions.
 It is easier to handle on the boat.